RaviPrakash1264/Letsblog/README.md

-update and save the post according to a category.Comment controller will provide the APIs for delete and create comments.Post controller is going to contain the most number of APIs.This is going to provide the APIs for getting a post by category,searching a post by title,fetching and saving the image of a particular post.In addition to this it will help to update,delete and fetch the list of posts according to a particular id.User controller will be helpful in providing the APIs which will update,delete and fetch a list of users collectively and according to id as well.Overall this backend solution has used the concept of input validation on database,global exceptional handling,role based authorization,Stream API,advanced hibernate mappings,JWT authentication,pagination,searching and sorting.
+update and save the post according to a category.Comment controller will provide the APIs for delete and create comments.Post controller is going to contain the most number of APIs.This is going to provide the APIs for getting a post by category,searching a post by title,fetching and saving the image of a particular post.In addition to this it will help to update,delete and fetch the list of posts according to a particular id.User controller will be helpful in providing the APIs which will update,delete and fetch a list of users collectively and according to id as well.Role specific access has been given to delete the category of a post.Overall this backend solution has used the concept of input validation on database,global exception handling,role based authorization,Stream API,advanced hibernate mappings,JWT authentication,pagination,searching and sorting.
 </h4>